JoviMetzger/42Project-Inception/README.md

 ---

-## 3. Connect to your host terminal:
+## 3️⃣Connect to your host terminal

 Connecting to your VM through the terminal simplifies your workflow. <br>
 It allows for easy copy-pasting, regular terminal is faster then VM-terminal, <br>